The Mall, Westminster

 With the accession of Victoria to the throne in 1837, Buckingham Palace became the new royal residence and the Mall’s straight-line approach to the palace brought it even greater status.
 From the late 19th century the Mall served as the carriage drive for all royal processions and for the arrival of foreign dignitaries at Buckingham Palace.
 The construction of Admiralty Arch and the Victoria Memorial at opposite ends of the Mall in 1910 and 1911 brought greater formality to the ceremonial route.

 The National Police Memorial was erected near the junction of Horse Guards Road with the Mall in 2005.
-Her Majesty the Queen said at the unveiling ceremony, “It is surely appropriate that this should be positioned in the Mall – an area of London so often associated with our national way of life.”
+Queen Elizabeth II said at the unveiling ceremony, “It is surely appropriate that this should be positioned in the Mall – an area of London so often associated with our national way of life.”

 The Mall is usually lined with Union flags but during state visits these are intermixed with the appropriate national flags.
 The road is closed to vehicular traffic on Sundays, public holidays and state occasions.